CDC/Dr. Erskine Palmer

 Rotavirus is the most common cause of severe diarrhea in children and infants worldwide.
 Before a vaccine was introduced in the United States, the disease caused more than 400,000 doctor visits and 200,000 emergency room visits each year, resulting in as many as 60 deaths annually in children younger than five.
-Globally, rotavirus kills more than 500,000 children each year, with most deaths occurring in developing countries.
+Globally, rotavirus kills about 450,000 children each year, with most deaths occurring in developing countries.

 Symptoms and Causative Agent